dupontdenis/FilmStaticBD-template/README.md

 ### Running the Application

-Since this project uses ES6 modules, you need to serve it through a web server.
+Since this project uses <mark> ES6 modules <mark>, you need to serve it through a web server.
 Here are several options:

 #### Option 1: Using Python
 ```bash